 Understanding Wearables in the Workplace

 Mobile devices, including wearable technology, are an important aspect of IT management.
-Campbellsville University’s online Master of Science in IT Management program prepares students to become effective IT managers through courses in security, emerging technology and more.
+Campbellsville University’s online IT MBA program prepares students to become effective IT managers through courses in security, emerging technology and more.
 The fully online program allows students to maintain their personal and work responsibilities while pursuing their career goals.